chadmbarrett/Google-DA-project/README.md

 ## Data analysis process

 My [assignment journal](Assignment-journal.md) contains information on the source data and the BigQuery procedures I used to organize the data.
-My [Google DA Analysis](Google-DA-analyses.RMD) file shows how I used R to run the analyses (and where I had to stop).
+My [Google DA Analyses](Google-DA-analyses.RMD) file shows how I used R to run the analyses (and where I had to stop).
+To view the results of the analysis file, take a look at the html version: [Google DA Analyses](Google-DA-analyses.html).

 ## Presentation to client

 The [Presentation to Bellabeat](Presentation-to-Bellabeat.ppsx) file shows the PowerPoint file I would use to make a presentation.
 I have one recommendation (because of my self-imposed time limit).
-I am sure that, given more time, I would have others.# Google-DA-capstone-project
+I am sure that, given more time, I would have others.# Google-DA-capstone-project.